-Each ERGO system delivered to an organization consists of all the pieces needed to assemble a "pixel" of the ERGO Energetic Ray Global Observatory.
+Each Beta-3 ERGO system delivered to an organization consists of all the pieces needed to assemble a "pixel" of the ERGO Energetic Ray Global Observatory.
 Each participating organization will receive the following pieces:

-- 1. The Timestamp Generator, an aluminum extruded cabinet approximately 6.5" X 6.5" X 2" which houses the GPS receiver, logic circuits, oscillator, and Ethernet server interface. - 2.
-The Muon Detector (either a Geiger-Müller (G-M) type or a Resistive-Plate Chamber (RPC) type, also in an aluminum extruded cabinet.
-Initial systems will be placed with G-M detectors. - 3.
-AC Power Adapter ("wall-wart") to supply 12 Volts DC to the Muon Detector and the Timestamp Generator. - 4.
-A short Power Transfer Cable to connect the Muon Detector to the Timestamp Generator. - 5.
-A short RF cable with BNC (bayonet-type) connectors to connect the Muon Detector "Detector Output" to the Timestamp Generator "Detector" input connector. - 6.
-A GPS Antenna with 20' of cable and an SMA connector (hextype gold-plated fitting) permanently attached to the antenna.
+- 1. The ERGO detector/timestamp generator instrument, housed in an aluminum extruded cabinet approximately 6.5" X 6.5" X 2" and including the G-M Detector, GPS receiver, logic circuits, oscillator, datalogger, and Ethernet server interface. - 2.
+AC Power Adapter to supply 12 Volts DC to the Detector/Timestamp Generator. - 3.
+The GPS Antenna with 20' of cable and an SMA connector (hextype gold-plated fitting) permanently attached to the antenna.